rendalamili/ml-for-table-extraction/README.md

 ## Prompts
 Users will be prompted to select between the Options of 1-3 from the main menu:

 Option 1:  Select this option to begin the table extraction process.
 If you wish to use the current directory for input and output press ENTER, this will use the current directory.
+If you prefer a custom input and output location, please specify these paths when prompted.
 Please ensure you have the PDF file you want to extract in this directory.

 Option 2: Select this option if you would like to change the Poppler path.
 If you select this option, you will be prompted to specify the new Poppler path.